kirin-3/buttplug-ST/README.md

 pip install -r requirements.txt
 ```

-3. Start Your Intiface Server
+3. Start your Intiface server
+By default it should be using "ws://127.0.0.1:12345" if it is not, you can change the url in `buttplug_st/config/default.toml`.

 4. Run the server:
 ```bash